 The screenshot shows a 'FILTER' dialog box.
 It has a dropdown menu set to 'Host name' and a text input field with the placeholder 'Enter one Host name'.
-There are also 'Search' and 'Clear All' buttons, and a '+' and '-' icon for adding and removing filters.
+There are also 'Search' and 'Clear All' buttons.
+A red box highlights the 'Host name' dropdown and the input field.